eduardoeliasap/Proffy-backend/README.md

 # Functionality

-## Conexões
+## Connections
-- Rota para listar total de conexões
+- Route to list total connections
-- Rota para criar conexão
+- Route to create connection

-## Aulas
+## Lessons
-- Rota para criar aula;
+- Route to create class;
-- Rota para listar aulas;
+- Route to list classes;
-  - Filtrar por matéria, data da semana e horário
+  - Filter by subject, week date and time